jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >	- *Data:* »I look on google images how other calendars look like«
 >	- *Data:*  Browses through the book to see…

+This is a rather simplified overview of the process: In contrast to this example you will as well spend time searching through data, rewriting theme titles and may need as well to step back or  sleep over it to find a good new way to make sense of your data.

 ## Create meaningful groups

 I already talked about grouping data by shared themes.
-The question is: What is a meaningful theme?
+The question is: What is a *meaningful* theme?

 One method to group data and to derive a theme would be going through the data and see which utterances and observations mention the same thing or the same assessment.
 Thus, all notes mentioning »color« would